 - The keyword combination that you determine exclusively for each subpage is called Focus Keyword.
 Populate a subpage with text and images and note this focus keyword within the SEO tool, which then counts how often it was used on the page.
 A keyword density of 0.5% and more is OK:

-- It is important that you use the focus keyword in the first paragraph, as Google crawls pages from top to bottom.
-If it finds your focus keyword at the beginning, it can establish a relevant reference between your article and the topic.
+- It would be best to use the focus keyword in the first paragraph, as Google crawls pages from top to bottom.
+If it finds your focus keyword initially, it can establish a relevant reference between your article and the topic.
 This can also be checked with the (real-time analysis) of the Yoast SEO plugin.

 - Use synonyms of your focus keyword in your texts, as Google now recognizes these too.
 Always write for the customer, never just for the search engine.
 So don’t overdo it with the frequency of your focus keyword.

-- In order to consciously set accents, you can also mark other important words in “bold”.
+- To consciously set accents, you can also mark other important words in “bold”.
 Use the b-coding for this or look under the “Text” tab.
 Here you can also do the coding manually in the source code.

 OPTIMIZE URLS (PERMALINKS)

-- Use hyphens to separate the words in the URL and try to keep the URLs as short as possible.
+- Use hyphens to separate the URL words and try to keep the URLs as short as possible.
 Include your focus keyword, which describes the respective subpage, in the URL.
 This can be done very well with WordPress.
 You can see my focus keyword, “SEO-AUDIT-CHECKLIST”, which should serve as an example again, appears in the permalink of the article:

 - Should you rename an old URL, set up a 301 redirect to a new URL.
 This is especially important if the old subpage has already ranked on Google.